olaiyaaminat/Walmart-Sale-Analysis/README.md

 	group by  product_line
 	order by avg_rating  desc
 ```
+The avarage rating of food and beverages is 7.11.
+The avarage rating of fashion accessories is 7.03.
+The avarage rating of Health and Beauty is 7.00.
+The avarage rating of electronic accessories is 6.92.
+The avarage rating of sports and travel is 6.92.
+The avarage rating of Home and Accesories is 6.84.

 ### SALE ANALYSIS

-## Find number of sales in each time of the day per week
+## Find the number of sales in each time of the day per week.

 ```
 select timecategory,